 There are two types of phenylalanine: the first comes from the foods we eat; this form is the essential amino acid l-phenylalanine.
 The second is produced synthetically in a lab–this form is called d-phenylalanine.
 Combing the two forms creates a power-packed compound called DLPA (Dextro-Levo-Phenyl-Alanine), which is used to treat chronic pain that doesn’t respond to traditional pain relievers or other natural remedies.

 Most painkillers require a higher dosage over time, but DLPA is the opposite–over time, you’ll need less of it to relieve pain.
 And since DLPA breaks down into phenylalanine, it can help boost your body’s levels of natural phenylalanine.
 The biochemical result?
 DLPA seems to assist the body’s inner system of relieving its own pain (x).

 Because of its role in dopamine production, phenylalanine could help relieve depression and boost mood (x).
 Dopamine is a type of chemical and hormone known as a neurotransmitter that helps regulate your mood.
 When your brain produces healthy amounts of dopamine, you feel hopeful, optimistic, and happy, but without balanced dopamine levels, you may notice symptoms like fatigue, depression, weight gain and addictive behaviors.

 So where does phenylalanine come into play?
-Here’s how it works: your body converts phenylalanine into tyrosine, another amino acid that aids in dopamine production, ensuring you get a healthy dose of “feel good” hormones daily.
+Here’s how it works: your body converts it into tyrosine, another amino acid that aids in dopamine production, ensuring you get a healthy dose of “feel good” hormones daily.

 Many people supplementing with it have reported decreased symptoms of depression.
 In one study, twenty patients with depression took 200 mg of phenylalanine as DLPA every day.
 At the end of the three-week study, twelve patients reported their depression symptoms had completely disappeared, and four patients experienced mild to moderate improvements in their mood (x).

 If you’re struggling with depression, always talk to your doctor before taking any medications or supplements.